Aliases for NCAM1 Gene

 GeneCards Summary for NCAM1 Gene

 NCAM1 (Neural Cell Adhesion Molecule 1) is a Protein Coding gene.
-Diseases associated with NCAM1 include Bile Duct Cancer and Rabies.
-Among its related pathways are NCAM1 interactions and RET signaling.
+Diseases associated with NCAM1 include Rabies and Bile Duct Cancer.
+Among its related pathways are RET signaling and Adhesion.
 Gene Ontology (GO) annotations related to this gene include identical protein binding.
 An important paralog of this gene is NCAM2.

 UniProtKB/Swiss-Prot Summary for NCAM1 Gene

 Cell adhesion molecules (CAMs) are a large family of transmembrane proteins that are involved in the binding of a cell to another cell or to the extracellular matrix.
 They have roles in cell proliferation, differentiation, motility, trafficking, apoptosis and tissue architecture.